Itras500/Athalon_Foundry/README.md

 Install in Foundry VTT from the Game Systems tab, using the following manifest:
 `https://github.com/Miskatonic-Investigative-Society/CoC7-FoundryVTT/releases/latest/download/system.json`

-You can also search for "Call of Cthulhu 7th edition" on the package finder.
+You can also search for "Athalon" on the package finder.

 - Compendium "Examples" contains a 1920's Character Sheet, you just need to import it to start a new Character.
 It contains also a NPC and a Creature as examples.
 - Compendium "Skills" contains a set of basic Skills that you can use for your Characters.